-Certain of the Group's borrowings were secured by properties under development, completed properties held for sale and property, plant and equipment, or combinations of the above.
-As at the end of the Reporting Period, the assets pledged to secure certain borrowings granted to the Group amounted to approximately RMB2,260.2 million.
+Certain of the Group's borrowings were secured by properties under development held for sale, investment properties and property, plant and equipment, or combinations of the above.
+As at the end of the Reporting Period, the assets pledged to secure certain borrowings granted to the Group amounted to approximately RMB1,654.3 million.